SoK: Market Microstructure for Decentralized Prediction Markets (DePMs): Modular Workflow

-The third approach, \textit{matching}, was used by InTrade~\cite{intrade} and a variant by Fairlay~\cite{fairlay}.
+A \emph{matching} mechanism accepts orders of the form $(j,q,p)$, meaning ``trade $q\ge 0$ units of label $j$ at price $p$ (in $\mathcal{N}$) per unit,'' and executes a trade only when a buy order and a sell order coincide on $(j,q,p)$.
+Upon such a match, the mechanism: (i) transfers $qp$ units of $\mathcal{N}$ from the buyer and $q(c_j-p)$ units of $\mathcal{N}$ from the seller into escrow; (ii) mints $q$ units of label $j$ to the buyer and $q$ units of label $\bar{j}$ to the seller.
+At resolution $\omega\in\Omega$, the two positions pay $qR(\omega)_j$ and $qR(\omega)_{\bar{j}}$, which sum to $qc_j$, exactly covered by the escrow; hence the operator is riskless. \end{definition}

 Briefly, it mirrors a futures market, where Alice posts a desired short/long position at a chosen price on an orderbook with a margin account holding enough cash to cover her maximum loss if she obtains the position.
 If Bob is willing to take the other side, also with sufficient margin for his maximum loss, the operator matches them, creates two shares and gives them to Alice and Bob.
 Alice and Bob are not counterparties, both settle with the operator once the shares are created, however their coincidence of wants (COW) is necessary for the operator to create shares at no risk to itself.

-Matching is operationally more complex and effectively requires a central limit order book or batch auction, which excludes is too expensive to run on-chain~\cite{MoCl23}.
+\RQ{A \depm operated through smart contracts should use automated bookmaking or splitting/merging.
+Matching effectively requires a central limit order book, which is too expensive to run on-chain at scale~\cite{MoCl23}.}